-- A. Compensated Absences As a result of the Cumberland County Partnership's use of the modified cash basis of accounting, accrued liabilities related to compensated absences (vacation only; sick leave does not vest) and any employer-related costs earned and unpaid, are not reflected in the financial statements.
-The compensated absences commitment for vacation leave at June 30, 2022 is \$172,649.
-No funds or reservation of net assets has been made for this commitment. - B. In early 2020, an outbreak of a novel strain of coronavirus (COVID-19) emerged globally.
-As a result, events have occurred including mandates from federal, state and local authorities leading to an overall decline in economic activity.
-As of June 30, 2022, there was no significant impact to the Cumberland County Partnership's operations.
-However, Cumberland County Partnership is not able to reliably estimate the length or severity of this outbreak.
-If the length of the outbreak and related effects on the Cumberland County Partnership's operations continues for an extended period of time, there could be a loss of revenue and other material adverse effects to the Partnership's financial position, results of operations, and cash flows. - C. During the year ended June 30, 2022, the Cumberland County Partnership took out an infrastructure loan in the amount of \$1,300,000 with an interest rate of 2.85%.
+- A. Compensated Absences As a result of Cumberland County Partnership's use of the modified cash basis of accounting, accrued liabilities related to compensated absences (vacation only; sick leave does not vest) and any employer-related costs earned and unpaid, are not reflected in the financial statements.
+The compensated absences commitment for vacation leave at June 30, 2023 is \$172,120.
+No funds or reservation of net assets has been made for this commitment. - B. Loan Commitment During the year ended June 30, 2022, the Cumberland County Partnership obtained an infrastructure loan in the amount of \$1,300,000 with an interest rate of 2.85%.
 The loan matures on November 15, 2031.
-As of June 30, 2022, \$30,000 of the loan has been drawn on.
+During the year ending June 30, 2023, \$165,663 of the loan was drawn down for a total balance of \$195,663 outstanding as of June 30, 2023.